ChainAgnostic/CAIPs/CAIPs/caip-13.md

 #### Reference Definition

 The definition for this namespace will use the `genesis-hash` as an indentifier for different Polkadot chains.
+The format is a 32 character prefix of the block hash (lower case hex).

 ## Rationale

-The rationale behind the use of genesis hash stems from its usage in the Polkadot architecture in network and consensus.
+The rationale behind the use of block hash from the genesis block stems from its usage in the Polkadot architecture in network and consensus.

 ## Backwards Compatibility